cocona20xx/eldpack-btwmix/btwmix_custom_textures/README.md

 - Diamond and SFS Armor Plate textures
 - Rotten and Broadhead Arrow-related textures (also needs entity textures!)
 - Various SFS Tool textures w.o vanilla tool counterparts
-- bark textures (could go the lazy route and just use the log side textures to start, but these should get a proper texture eventually!!)
 - bat wing texture
 - beast liver textures (cooked & raw)
 - bedroll texture (also needs a TE texture, probably?)